Green chillies are an inseparable part of Indian Kitchen & is one of the biggest reasons why Indian food is known all over the world.

 One thing which you need to be careful before growing green chillies is that there is no chance of frost in your area for the next 2-3 months from the time of sowing seeds.

-Germination of Seeds – How to grow Green Chillies (Step 1)
+How to grow Green Chillies at Home (Step by Step)

 The first step in sowing seeds is to prepare the seedling tray.